 Acute Mountain Sickness (AMS) is another difficulty of this trek.
 As you have to spend nights above 2,500 m, it is always possible for AMS.
 However, the slow walking and enough rest can help you prevent this.

 The Next factor to add up to the Makalu trek difficulty is the duration of the trekking per day.
 You have to walk nearly 5 hours every day along the rugged trails going up and down.
 It is not that easy for everyone to cover the given distance within the limited timeframe.

-Considering the trekking duration, trail condition and high passes, we don’t recommend it for the beginners.
+Considering the Nepal trekking duration, Nepal trekking trail condition and high passes, we don’t recommend it for the beginners.
 It is best fit for the ones having a habit of regular walking along the steep up and down.
-Previous trekking experience becomes an added qualification as well.
+Previous Nepal trekking experience becomes an added qualification as well.

 The tour guide takes you for an excursion around Kathmandu Valley.
 You will go around the World Heritage Sites recognized by the UNESCO.
 Until other provision, you visit Swayambhunath Stupa (the Monkey Temple), Patan Durbar Square, Pashupatinath Temple and Bouddhanath Stupa.

 There are still three more such cultural sites in the Kathmandu Valley and other three are out of the Capital City.
 If the itinerary supports, you can also travel around Kathmand Durbar Square, Bhaktapur Durbar Square and Changunarayan Temple.

 After you come back to the hotel after the guided tour around Kathmandu, the team leader meets you there.
 Then after, he will give briefing about Makalu Base Camp trek itinerary and its challenges.